ishai1/marketbot/README.md

 # Stock Price Prediction.

-The goal of this project is to predict stock price using historical trade data.
+The goal of this project is to predict stock price using historical trade data, and to get experience using the `tensorflow.estimator` API.

 The features of a trade are `size`, `price`, `side`, and `time`.